elastio/bon/website/blog/avoid-child-modules-in-macros.md

 I've been working on a crate [`bon`](/) that generates builders for structs and functions.
 I designed it based on lessons learned from using [`buildstructor`](https://docs.rs/buildstructor/latest/buildstructor/).

-When writing some examples for the [alternatives](../docs/guide/alternatives#special-setter-methods-for-collections) section that compares `bon` with `buildstructor` I stumbled with a doc test build failure for the following really simple example of code:
+When writing some examples for the [alternatives](../docs/guide/alternatives#special-setter-methods-for-collections) section that compares `bon` with `buildstructor` I stumbled upon a doc test build failure for the following really simple example of code:

 ```rust compile_fail
 #[derive(buildstructor::Builder)]